renovatebot/renovate/docs/usage/configuration-options.md

 ### matchPaths

-Renovate finds the file(s) listed in `matchPaths` with a minimatch glob pattern.
+Renovate finds the file(s) listed in `matchPaths` with a `minimatch` glob pattern.

-For example the following would match any `package.json`, including files like `backend/package.json`:
+For example the following matches any `package.json`, including files like `backend/package.json`:

 ```json
 {